mseddon/cl-jslib/README.md

 ## About

 `CL-JSLIB` is an experimental implementation of the Common Lisp standard library.
 It's purpose is to provide a small, native implementation suitable for interfacing with a JS hosted Common Lisp environment.
 It is deliberately hand written ECMAScript, which can then be minified into a single obfuscated bundle.
-Currently about 25% of the Common Lisp standard is implemented, and the minified / gzipped bundle size sits under 4k.
+Currently the minified / gzipped bundle size sits under 5k.

 ## Quickstart